 Woodley’s name is synonymous with athletics in the state of Iowa as his sons are all involved in coaching.
 Brian is the head football coach at Johnston High School; Joe serves as Grand View’s defensive coordinator; Matt is the head men’s basketball coach at Truman State; Andy is assistant men’s basketball coach at Grand View.

-Joe Woodley enters his sixth year as defensive coordinator for the Vikings.
+Joe Woodley enters his seventh year as defensive coordinator for the Vikings.
 Woodley has been instrumental in the Vikings’ success since the program’s inception in 2008.
-Grand View has finished 6-1 in the MSFA Midwest the past two seasons and won its second conference title in 2012.
+In 2013, Grand View finished 6-0 in the MSFA Midwest, 14-0 overall and won the NAIA National Football Championship.